-Using a camp model from Tim’s earlier years as a lifeguard in which participants built on previous experiences and skills learned within the camp, the Borland’s set forward to create an overnight camp to help children experience ranch life in a country setting.
-According to Borland, camp activities range from riding lessons, doctoring animals, arts and crafts, and roping.
+Using a camp model from Tim’s earlier years as a lifeguard in which participants built on previous experiences and skills learned within the camp, the Borlands set forward to create an overnight camp to help children experience ranch life in a country setting.
+According to Borland, camp activities range from riding lessons, doctoring animals, to arts and crafts and roping.

-“We want these kids to get in all the way,” Borland stated.
+“We want these kids to get in all the way,” Borland said.

 One child who has experienced the Junior Wrangler Camp is Maleah Frances of Campbell.
 Frances was first introduced to the Bar SZ Ranch when her family came to stay at the Airbnb on site.
 After interacting with the Borland family and getting exposure to life on a ranch, Frances wanted to join the camp they had created.

-Frances further shared that by the end of the week campers are able to show what skills they have learned.
+Frances said that by the end of the week campers are able to show what skills they have learned.

-“The best part of the camp was the Agriculture Olympics,” Frances said.
+“The best part of the camp was the Agriculture Olympics.”

-This event is one in which campers compete milking goats, as well as in events meant for fun, such as cow pie discus throwing and hay bale relay races.
-Frances stated the competition “reflected on all we learned and how well we did at the camp.”
+Campers compete by milking goats, as well as in events meant for fun, such as cow pie discus throwing and hay bale relay races.
+Frances said the competition “reflected on all we learned and how well we did at the camp.”

-Anne-Michelle Frances, Maleah’s mom, credited the camp and the Borland family as helping her daughter become a strong, independent young woman.
+Anne-Michelle Frances, Maleah’s mom, credited the camp and the Borland family with helping her daughter become a strong, independent young woman.

 “[Maleah] has to earn her keep while at the ranch,” she said.

 According to Borland, the Frances’ are not the only family who want to give their children the opportunity to experience living in the country.
-After two successful seasons, the camp is looking to expand not only opportunities for children to come to the camp, but families as well.
+After two successful seasons, the camp is looking to expand opportunities for entire families to come to the camp.

-After hearing parents of clients and other adults saying they wished they had an opportunity to have a similar experience as their kids, the Borland family decided to open another path for the camp with the Family Wrangler Camp, which will take place July 2 to July 5.
+After hearing parents of clients and other adults saying they wished they could have a similar experience, the Borland family decided to open another path for the camp with the Family Wrangler Camp, which will take place July 2-5.

-“It’s appropriate for a family to experience what we can offer together,” Borland stated.
+“It’s appropriate for a family to experience what we can offer together,” Borland said.

-In addition to all activities, the camp includes accommodation, meals, and a potluck dinner Thursday night where awards are given out.
+In addition to all activities, the camp includes accommodations, meals, and a potluck dinner on Thursday night, when awards are given out.

-Besides the Family Wrangler Camp and Junior Wrangler Camp, the Junior Wrangler Internship will also be up and running, Borland said.
+Besides the Family Wrangler Camp and Junior Wrangler Camp, the Junior Wrangler Internship will also be up and running.

-The reason for the progression in the camp, according to Borland, is to ensure that kids are able to come up through the program and be on track to learn as much as they want.
+The reason for the progression in the camp, said Borland, is to ensure that kids are able to come up through the program and be on track to learn as much as they want.

 “It’s the best experience ever," Frances said.